-> - Basic application information – Whether the lender uses an application form, or just requires the preliminary details by email, they will need to know names and basic information.
-This will allow them to get an idea of the transaction and who the people behind it are.
-We always produce a full report on the application to give the lender a clear picture of what the transaction entails.
+- Basic application information – Whether the lender uses an application form, or just requires the preliminary details by email, they will need to know names and basic information.
+This will allow them to get an understanding of the transaction and who the people behind it are.
+We always produce a full report on the application to give the lender a clear picture of what is required.
 Of course, we always look to present the application in the best light, whilst being factually correct.

-> - 3-6 months’ personal bank statements – Personal bank statements are requested by almost all lenders to check basic account conduct and to double check income vs expenditure.
+- 3-6 months’ personal bank statements – Personal bank statements are requested by almost all lenders to check basic account conduct and to double check income vs expenditure.
 By checking bank statements over a number of months, the lender will gain more of an understanding of your financial position.

 - COVID impact information – In the current climate, lenders will want to know how COVID has impacted you and where relevant, your business.Details of any changes to income or employment prospects will be required.
 Commentary on whether tenants have paid their rent on time throughout the pandemic and other relevant details will be required, based on your circumstances.

 When applying for an owner-occupied business mortgage, you will usually be asked for the following:

 - 2 years’ trading accounts – – Trading accounts are used to assess affordability of the new loan.
 Affordability calculations run deeper than just checking the net profit figure.
 The trading accounts show a detailed picture of the financial health of a business.